 - Rehearsal studios

-- Use your active members as your Meetup’s mouthpiece — ask them to bring friends along and keep spreading the news.
+- Use your active members as your group's mouthpiece — ask them to bring friends along and keep spreading the news.

-- Schedule plenty of Meetups — an active Meetup shows prospective members that your community is real, and they’re making an impact.
+- Schedule plenty of events — an active group shows prospective members that your community is real, and they’re making an impact.
 Give them plenty of opportunities to be welcomed into the fold.

-- Keep in mind, it’s common for Meetups to start small and form a tight knit community.
+- Keep in mind, it’s common for groups to start small and form a tight knit community.
 Stay focused on your members, and you’ll keep finding your people.